Dear Atty. Duran-Schulze,

 The second marriage is invalid for being bigamous.
 According to Article 35 (4) of the Family Code of the Philippines, bigamous or polygamous marriages not falling under Article 41 of the same code shall be void from the beginning.

-Bigamy is defined in Article 349 of the Revised Penal Code stating that “it is imposed upon any person who shall contract a second or subsequent marriage before the former marriage has been legally dissolved”.
+Bigamy is defined in Article 349 of the Revised Penal Code stating that “it is imposed upon any person who shall contract a second or subsequent marriage before the former marriage has been legally dissolved.”

-Further, before a person can contract another marriage, he/she must first obtain a judicial declaration of nullity of a previous marriage annulling or voiding the marriage.
+Further, before a person can contract another marriage, he/she must first obtain a Judicial Declaration of Nullity of a previous marriage annulling or voiding the marriage.
 Under Article 40 of the Family Code of the Philippines, the absolute nullity of a previous marriage may be invoked for purposes of remarriage on the basis solely of a final judgment declaring such previous marriage void.
 Hence, without the court’s declaration of nullity of such marriage, the marriage between the first parties subsists, rendering the second marriage invalid and void.

 Unless there is a judicial declaration of nullity of previous marriage, then that is the only time her marriage to another man will be valid, since her first marriage is declared annulled by court.
 Note that judicial declaration of nullity of previous marriage must first happen before any succeeding marriage can be considered valid.

-Need further information and assistance?
-Talk to our Legal team at Duran & Duran-Schulze Law.
-Call us today at (+632) 478 5826 or send an email to info@duranschulze.com for more information.
+Do you have any further questions that need to be addressed?
+Talk to our team at Duran & Duran-Schulze Law to know more.
+You may reach us at (+632) 8478 5826 or +63 917 194 0482, or email info@duranschulze.com for more information.